Home » Will Lawyers Edinburgh – Make a Will

 If a person dies without making a Will that person is described as dying intestate.
 In those circumstances the law provides that the surviving spouse or civil partner is entitled to claim prior rights.
 They may inherit the deceased’s house, up to a value of £473,000, a portion of the furniture up to a value of £29,000 and a cash sum of £50,000 where there are children or £89,000 if there are none.

-After payment of the surviving spouse’s or civil partner’s prior rights the moveable estate must be divided, taking into account the entitlement of the deceased’s children, civil partner and spouse to claim their legal rights.
+After payment of the surviving spouse’s or civil partner’s prior rights the rest of the estate must be divided, taking into account the entitlement of the deceased’s children, civil partner or spouse to claim their legal rights.
 Moveable estate means property other than buildings and includes money, vehicles, shares, jewellery and other personal possessions.
+Legal rights may be claimed even where there is a Will.

 Obtaining the services of an experienced Will lawyer in Edinburgh will help you to avoid the difficulties of failing to make a Will or the consequences of failing to deal with claims for legal rights.